stephenl99/Resume/README.md

 This is my resume, but more interestingly, the Github action automatically converts your resume from .tex to .pdf!
-Feel free to use it to automatically generate pdfs in Github (Be sure to change main.tex YOUR_FILE_NAME_HERE.tex).
+Feel free to use it to automatically generate pdfs in Github (Be sure to change main.tex to YOUR_FILE_NAME_HERE.tex).